rickcollette/peaceful/README.md

 ### Caching

-Use caching middleware to cache HTTP GET requests.
+Use peaceful router's caching middleware to cache HTTP GET requests.
 The corrected way to add the caching middleware is shown below.

 ```go
 r := router.NewRouter()